l0vemimi/ArchBtw/docs/install.md

 There are **two different** guide modes: **regular** and **veteran**:

-**Reg** Good brief guide on installation with reference links and a bit of explanation.
+**Reg**: Good brief guide on installation with reference links and a bit of explanation.

-**Vet** Reminder and quick reference guide; Straight to the point and no screen bloat.
+**Vet**: Reminder and quick reference guide; Straight to the point and no screen bloat.

 If you're familiar with linux / arch, skip to the [regular install guide](#regular).